 Camping has taken a high toll on people who love thrill, adventure and travelling.
 Visiting places by the traditional conveyances like rail and air have now taken a turn towards the caravanning idea; especially amongst the young travellers.
 There are thousands of camping sites all across the world – they provide you all kinds of facilities and comforts that would be needed on your tour.
 While you take your motorhomes to these places; make sure to keep it safe from theft and damage; get caravan insurance and also a policy that assures of caravan theft prevention.
-There are some quirky and unusual campsites that you would like to plan for your next trip; take a glance on them and choose the most alluring one for you next go –
+You can also compare motorhome insurance quotes online to find the best deals before you make a buying decision.

-- The Willows Located in the Llyn peninsula, this region is said to be the most beautiful place in Wales.
+The Willows Located in the Llyn peninsula, this region is said to be the most beautiful place in Wales.
 Best known for therapeutic cures, this camp site is mostly recommended for health recovery owing to the picturesque surroundings and ultimate serenity.
 The sweeping beaches, sandy coastlines, crumbling cliffs – all leads into the Irish Sea.
 The odd yet beautiful thing of this campsite is their accommodation that looks like the hobbit pods.
 These are micro lodges that are made from huge, hollowed-out tree trunks.
 The interiors are beautifully panelled with pine and the little tunnel-shaped abode has enough of space for a relaxing stay.

-- Roulotte Retreat – if you are looking forward pastoral beauty while caravan touring; this is an apt place.
+Roulotte Retreat – if you are looking forward pastoral beauty while caravan touring; this is an apt place.
 The dense avenues of the trees, the pristine meadows and woody realm of the Eildon Hills make a superb retreat for travellers.
 The accommodation created here are Devanna and Karlotta that are made especially for couples; while the Rosa and Coco houses are finely equipped for families with two kids.
 The wagon type designs of these hideouts are stacked with underground heaters, wood-burning stoves and many more amenities for high class comfort.
 Staying here will make you feel as if you are living in an open garden.

-- Ecopod Holidays – As the name says, these are handmade havens that are made from eco friendly and natural materials.
+Ecopod Holidays – As the name says, these are handmade havens that are made from eco friendly and natural materials.
 The New House Organic Farm at the Peak District offers all the requirements of this campsite for the travellers.
 The authorities are extremely passionate about nature and thus have set the facilities based on ecological findings; the cabins are backed up with wind and solar energy, recycling facilities, solar cooking and composting toilets.
 The restaurant offers delicacies that can be prepared from the local produce.
 You can explore the localities of the countryside and enjoy the days peacefully.
 Many arboreal activities are conducted in this campsite; Go Ape is the most popular one amongst kids that has zip wires with tarzan swings.

-- Gypsy Caravan Breaks – Just a mile away from Pitney and you reach the Marsh farm crossing the tiny lane.
+Gypsy Caravan Breaks – Just a mile away from Pitney and you reach the Marsh farm crossing the tiny lane.
 Amidst the cider apple orchard, the lovely long meadow looks like a green carpet, surrounded by wild flowers.
 Once you cross this path, you will see a traditional “bow-top, open-lot” Gypsy caravan that is coloured in red and citron.
 Luxurious interiors and fine linens give you a feel of resort rather than a caravan.
 This is a sleep for two and the adjacent farmhouse offers further extension to state of art facilities.
 The shower unit is in the shepherd’s hut, and the caravan has electricity backup, cook up and also a fridge.